Best bike brands: Bicycle companies we trust

 Canyon

-Canyon is known for offering high quality specs at reasonable prices and its bikes often come with clever tech, such as its road bikes’ variable width handlebars.
+Canyon is known for offering high-quality specs at reasonable prices and its bikes often come with clever tech, such as its road bikes’ variable width handlebars.
 Many Canyon bikes are available at multiple spec levels in both alloy and carbon, with its top grade CFR (for Canyon Factory Racing) frames decked out with the highest spec components.

 Canyon's most versatile performance bike, the top spec Ultimate weighs just 6.6kg but includes aero features.
-There's 32mm tyre clearance, a one-piece cockpit and compliant D-shaped seatpost.
+There's 32mm tyre clearance, a one-piece cockpit and a compliant D-shaped seatpost.

 Read more: Canyon Ultimate review